Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Audit (users and projects)

-Additionally to the Audit dashboard, we introduced new dashboard focused on the access to the API server from the users (excluding system accounts).
-Now you can easily find who worked on the specific project in the last 72 hours, list of actions they executed, and the number of requests they have made.
+In addition to the Audit dashboard, we introduced a new dashboard focused on the access to the API server from the users (excluding system accounts).
+Now you can easily find who worked on the specific project in the last 72 hours, the list of actions they executed, and the number of requests they have made.

 Audit (users and projects)